modin-project/modin/docs/developer/architecture.rst

 '''''''''''

-Data egress operation is similar to ingress operations up to execution-specific IO class construction.
-Egress function of this class are difined slightly different from ingress functions and created only specifically for engine since partitions already know their storage format.
+Data egress operation is similar to ingress operations up to execution-specific IO class functions construction.
+Egress function of this class are difined slightly different from ingress functions and created only specifically for engine since partitions already have information about it's storage format.
 Using this IO class data is exported from partitions to the target file.

 .. image:: /img/generic_data_egress.svg
    :align: center